-A. Dual agency occurs when:

-(1) An associate broker or qualifying broker is agent for both a seller client and a buyer client in the same transaction;

-(2) An associate broker is agent for either a seller client or a buyer client, and the agent's qualifying broker is agent for the other client in the transaction; and, relationship supervised by the same qualifying broker, and the qualifying broker does not choose the designated agency option, both the associate brokers and the qualifying broker are dual agents in the transaction.
+- A. Dual agency occurs when: - (1) An associate broker or qualifying broker is agent for both a seller client and a buyer client in the same transaction; - (2) An associate broker is agent for either a seller client or a buyer client, and the agent's qualifying broker is agent for the other client in the transaction; and, - (3) In a transaction where a buyer client and a seller client are each served by different associate brokers in an agency relationship supervised by the same qualifying broker, and the qualifying broker does not choose the designated agency option, both the associate brokers and the qualifying broker are dual agents in the transaction.